What to Eat Before and After a Workout for Maximum Results

 If Your Goal Is Muscle Gain

-• Include snacks like boiled eggs, whey, nuts
+- Include snacks like boiled eggs, whey, and nuts.

 Vegetarian/Vegan Options